top of page

 Vision & Mission

-The vision of Community Governance Partnership is to break down long standing barriers between conservation, labor, small business, social justice and environmental justice organizations to form and facilitate pragmatic, action-based progressive partnerships in California's Central Valley and Northern counties.
+The vision of Community Governance Partnership is to break down long standing barriers between conservation, labor, Tribes, small businesses, social justice and environmental justice organizations to form and facilitate pragmatic, action-based progressive partnerships in California's Central Valley and Northern counties.

 The Community Governance Partnership exists to empower others, through a combination of campaign development, directed trainings, partnership development and assisting with community-based actions that tie into larger issues.
 Our mission is to see key social and environmental issues raised through new community alliances, to address key planning and conservation issues with new tools and innovative campaigns, to break down barriers between diverse interests, and to make our partners' work more effective.